If you are not happy with the course, there is a 30-day money back guarantee. No questions asked.

 You also need to be familiar with basic network engineering (routing, switching, SNMP, Cisco CLI configuration).

 Finally, since the lab environment will use Linux.
 You should be at least somewhat familiar with Linux.
 You should know the basics of how to move around the file system, execute a script, and edit a file.

 Python facilitates writing clean, readable code and is natively present on Linux and MacOS.
 Python has gained widespread support in the networking community both from engineers and from vendors.
 Python has a large, active community and, consequently, numerous resources are available to you (libraries, documentation, books, tutorials, etc.).

-The community forum is a web forum where students can interact, post code, ask questions, and make recommendations on general Python resources.
+The community forum is a web forum where students can interact, post code, ask questions, and make recommendations.
 Students that purchase either the Plus or the Premium Package will have access to the community forum for the duration of the course.